 II.
-Issue of shares (including sweat equity shares) to employees of the Company underany scheme save and except ESOS referred to in this Report.
+Issue of shares (including sweat equity shares) to employees of the Company underany scheme.

 IV.
-There is no change in the nature of business of the Company.
+There was no change in the nature of business of the Company.

-Your Directors place on record their acknowledgement and sincere appreciation to allour clients customers vendors dealers bankers investors other business associatesCentral and State Government for their continued support and encouragement during the yearand their confidence towards the management.
+Your Directors place on record their acknowledgement and sincere appreciation to allour clients customers vendors dealers bankers investors other business associatesCentral and State Governments for their continued support and encouragement during theyear and their confidence towards the management.
 Your Directors would also like to thankemployees at all levels for their hard work dedication and commitment.

 | ||For and on behalf of the Board |